Equivariant Polynomial Functional Networks: Equivariant Polynomial Layers

 \section{Equivariant Polynomial Layers}

 We now proceed to construct a \( G \)-equivariant polynomial layer, denoted as \( E \).
 These layers serve as the fundamental building blocks for our MAGEP-NFNs.
 Our strategy is as follows: we first express \( E \) as a polynomial layer that is a linear combination of stable polynomial terms (Subsection~\ref{appendix:sec:equivariant_map_as_poly}).
 We then find the equivariant maps among these polynomial layers using the parameter sharing mechanism.
+Equivariance in Machine Learning is used in various context, such as Euclidean equivariance~\cite{tran2024clifford, ruhe2023clifford}, equivariant metanetwork~\cite{tran2024equivariant, zhou2024neural,zhou2024permutation}, Optimal Transport~\cite{tran2024tree,tran2025distance,tran2025spherical, tran2025tree}, etc.